ktam069/MSA_Phase_2_2019/ai_project/README.md

 python transfer_learning.py
 ```

-This was attempted but isn't currently working.
-The accuracy isn't better than random guessing so far.
+The accuracy is below 50% so far.
+Further work would be required.

 ### Deployed Model:

 Deploying Python code to Azure Functions, as outlined in the following tutorial: https://docs.microsoft.com/en-us/azure/azure-functions/tutorial-vs-code-serverless-python

-Currently incomplete - code can be found in the *deployment* branch.
+Currently incomplete - the code can be found in the *deployment* branch.

-(To be extended)

 ### Local Demo: